dataiku/dss-plugin-ab-testing/README.md

 - `AB testing statistics`: Statistics required to answer the statistical test

 ### 4- AB testing results (custom web app)
 From the `AB testing statistics`dataset, this web app gives a clear answer to the statistical test.
-Make sure to **refresh** the setting page when you open it.
+Make sure to **refresh** the settings page when you open it.

 ### Input
 - `AB testing statistics`: Statistics required to answer the statistical test